TheGrimsey/oxidized_navigation/README.md

 > I added the `OxidizedNavigationPlugin` to my app and now it won't compile.

-You need to use `OxidizedNavigationPlugin::<Collider>::new(NavMeshSettings {...}`, where `Collider` is either a rapier or xpbd `Collider`, or your own custom collider that implements the `OxidizedCollider` trait.
+You need to use `OxidizedNavigationPlugin::<Collider>::new(NavMeshSettings {...}`, where `Collider` is either a rapier or avian `Collider`, or your own custom collider that implements the `OxidizedCollider` trait.
 This is necessary to allow us to be generic over different `Collider` components.

 > When enabling XPBD, I get the error "You must pick a single parry3d feature."